sainathkistapur/spring-ai-openai/openai.mcp.client.filesystem/README.md

 #### Other Prompts to try:

-- `List all the firstnames in json format from the account.`
 - `How many records are in the first file in the mcp-filesystem-folder`
 - `List all the records from the first file in the mcp-filesystem-folder`
 - `What is the last name of Ben from the employee.json file in the mcp-filesystem-folder`